 Founded initially as a private institution in 1964 (the Nova portion, which merged with Southeastern University in 1994), Nova Southeastern is rapidly becoming one of Florida’s foremost STEM research institutions.
 According to U.S. News & World Report, NSU ranks among the Best Online Graduate Nursing Programs.
 Their motto is, “Engage, Inspire, Achieve.”
 Nova Southeastern University’s College of Nursing receives its accreditation from the Commission on Collegiate Nursing Education.

 Degree: MSN – Nursing Education, Executive Nurse Leader, Nursing Informatics; RN to MSN or BSN to MSN options

 16. Monmouth University – West Long Branch, NJ

 Monmouth University’s online MSN degree program offers specialized MSN degree options in Forensic Nursing, Nursing Administration, Nursing Education, or Nurse Practitioner.
 Students who wish to enroll in these programs prepare for careers as administrators, educators, or practitioners in a broad range of health fields.
-Monmouth is one of the best options in New Jersey for students who want to advance in field of nursing.
+Monmouth is one of the best options in New Jersey for students who want to advance in the field of nursing.
 For students looking for the shortest MSN program in the Northeast, Monmouth’s online MSN can be as few as 36 credits.